vueuse/vueuse/docs/Contributing.md

 # 🧱 Contribute

-Thanks for being instrested contributing this project!
+Thanks for being interested in contributing to this project!

 ## Setup